Understanding The Human Resources Life Cycle: A Comprehensive Guide

 Recruitment Revolutionised

 In the future, AI algorithms will revolutionise the recruitment landscape.
 AI-powered software can sift through vast amounts of data from resumes, social media profiles, and online assessments to identify patterns, skills, and qualifications.
-These algorithms not only speed up the candidate screening process but also increase the accuracy of identifying suitable candidates.
+These algorithms speed up the candidate screening process and increase the accuracy of identifying suitable candidates.
 Automated chatbots, driven by AI, can engage with potential candidates, answer queries, and even conduct preliminary interviews, providing a seamless and efficient experience for applicants.
 This technology not only saves time for HR professionals but also ensures a fair and unbiased selection process.

 Predictive Analytics for Employee Performance